Model-independent estimation of the cosmography parameters using cosmic chronometers: Systematic uncertainties in the cosmic chronometers

 Other effects, like progenitor bias \cite{franx1996}\cite{van2000} and mass-dependence \cite{moresco2012improved}\cite{moresco20166}\cite{borghi2022toward}, have been shown that have a negligible impact on the estimation of the Hubble function and have not been considered in the current work.

+In order to make it clear what data has been used in current work, we have provided all CC data and their uncertainties in Tab.(\ref{tab:hub}).
+Notice that in this case the covariance matrix is a diagonal matrix so the data is without considering the systematics.

-As we mentioned above, the systematic effects can be encode to a non-diagonal covariance matrix.
-We refer the reader to \cite{moresco2020} for more details on the formalism of it. \footnote{\href{https://gitlab.com/mmoresco/CC_covariance}{See this github for detials of the covarince matrix}}.
+On the other hand, the systematic effects can be encoded in a non-diagonal covariance matrix.
+We provide a simple Jupyter notebook in \href{https://github.com/Ahmadmehrabi/Cosmic_chronometer_data}{(CC-systematic)}, which can be used to generate the data with systemic effects. ( for more details on its formalism see \cite{moresco2020}).

-Constrain from the CC data has been compared with other cosmological probes like SN Ia and BAO in several works \cite{Moresco:2016mzx,Vagnozzi:2020dfn,Gonzalez:2021ojp,Lin:2019htv}.
-Contrary, in this work, we consider only the CC data with and without systematic effects and study sensitivity of the model parameter constrain as well as the cosmography parameters on these effects.
+It is worth noting that constrain from the CC data has been compared with other cosmological probes like SN Ia and BAO in several works \cite{Moresco:2016mzx,Vagnozzi:2020dfn,Gonzalez:2021ojp,Lin:2019htv}.
+Contrary, in this work, we consider only the CC data with and without systematic effects and study sensitivity of the model parameters constrain as well as the cosmography parameters on these effects.